Flu/avr-emulator/README.md

   - `LSL` – Logical shift left.
   - `LSR` – Logical shift right.
   - `MOV` – Move the value from one register to another.
+  - `MOVW` – Move a word from a pair of registers to the other.
   - `MUL` – Multiply two registers.
   - `MULS` – Multiply signed values in two registers.
   - `NEG` – Take two's complement of register.